 Traditional methods such as Distribution Requirements Planning (DRP) aren’t equipped to handle this challenge.
-This is because they assume static supply relationships, and usually don’t help in balancing out shortages against surpluses.
+It is because they assume static supply relationships and usually don’t help balance out shortages against surpluses.

-An Inventory Optimization solution, on the other hand, will determine the optimal quantities to move between warehouses, so that target service levels are met with a minimum amount of stock.
+On the other hand, an Inventory Optimization solution will determine the optimal quantities to move between warehouses so that you can meet target service levels with a minimum amount of stock.

 When should you move stock?

 There are a few factors that impact whether a move of stock between warehouses is warranted.
-The first being supply lead times – the longer the lead times, the more important it is to consider redistributing excess stock.
-This is simply because if you have long supply lead times, you are more likely to get shortages.
-And once you have a shortage on your hands, those long lead times will only compound the problem.
+The first being supply lead times – the longer the lead times, the more critical it is to consider redistributing excess inventory.
+You are simply more likely to get shortages if you have long supply lead times.
+And once there’s a shortage, those long lead times will only compound the problem.

-Secondly, it’s usually more beneficial to redistribute products that are small and cheap to transport, and expensive to produce or purchase.
+Secondly, it’s usually more beneficial to redistribute small and expensive products that are cheap to transport.

 How can optimization help?

-Inventory Optimization will work out the optimal quantities to move between warehouses and also balance the total cost of being out of stock versus the cost of moving stock.
+Inventory Optimization will work out the optimal quantities to move between warehouses and balances the total cost of being out of stock versus moving stock.
 A range of parameters are considered for the optimization: